Low Carbon Fuel Standards, Renewable Hydrogen, Economic Due Diligence, Mass Energy Balance, GREET

 Stefan led the development of the California GREET model used in support of the Low Carbon Fuel Standard.
 He has also performed life cycle analyses for over 80 advanced biofuels developers to provide custom life cycle analyses for fuel pathways that are not supported by the GREET, GHGenius, and BioGrace models.
 Stefan has worked on several projects and economic impact studies involving alternative fuels and renewable power production in California.
 He led teams that performed technical and economic analyses of ethanol production facilities that could be built in California, focusing on cellulosic conversion technologies covering a variety of feedstocks, including forest material, wastepaper, rice straw, and urban waste.
+He is also evaluating low-emission strategies under the Inflation reduction Act by implementing the GREET model for the specifics of hydrogen, ethanol, renewable diesel, and CNG fuels.
 Contact Stefan.